dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

 ##### Making  code behave the same on illegal inputs

-The first batch of tests only run on a single legal input.
-However, the second batch (`2-*.c`) check illegal pin inputs as well.
+The `0-` and `1-` tests  work on legal inputs.
+You should get these working.
+The next set (`2-*.c`) check illegal pin inputs as well.
 If we don't state how to handle them, it's easy to get different results.

 To keep things simple, you should check if a pin is larger than 32 and, for `void` routines, simply check and return at the start of